Flérida de Nolasco

-Flérida Lamarche de Nolasco (February 27, 1891– February 12, 1976) was a scholar and literary critic, renowned pianist, historian, and teacher from the Dominican Republic.
+Flérida Lamarche de Nolasco (née Lamarche Henríquez; born February 27, 1891– February 12, 1976) was a scholar and literary critic, renowned pianist, historian, and teacher from the Dominican Republic.
 She was a Professor of Folklore, Dominican literature and the History of Music at the Universidad Autónoma de Santo Domingo, and was also noted for her musical ability.

 Her father, Manuel Lamarche, was of French descent, and her mother, Clotilde Henríquez y Carvajal, had Sephardic Dutch-Jewish ancestry.
 She married her cousin Sócrates Nolasco.

 She and her husband were niblings of Francisco and Federico Henríquez y Carvajal, and cousins of Max, Camila and Pedro Henríquez Ureña.